nicklockwood/SwiftFormat/README.md

 You'll find the latest version of the `SwiftFormat for Xcode` application inside the `EditorExtension` folder included in the SwiftFormat repository.
 Drag it into your `Applications` folder, then double-click to launch it, and follow the on-screen instructions.

-**NOTE:** The Extension requires Xcode 8 and macOS 10.12 Sierra.
-It *may* work on macOS 10.11 El Capitan if you open Terminal, execute the following command, then restart your Mac (but it didn't work for me).
+**NOTE:** The Extension requires Xcode 8 and macOS 10.12 Sierra or higher.

-    > sudo /usr/libexec/xpccachectl

 **Usage:**

 In Xcode, you'll find a SwiftFormat option under the Editor menu.
 You can use this to format either the current selection or the whole file.

+You can configure the formatting [rules](#rules) and [options](#options) used by the Xcode Source Editor Extension using the host application.
+There is currently no way to override these per-project, however you can import and export different configurations using the File menu.

+The format of the configuration file is described in the [Config section](#config) below.

 Xcode build phase